18F/pclob/_oversight-reports/2020-02-26-UFA-Report.md

 slug: oversight-report-UFA
 permalink: /reports/UFA-Report/
 featured: true
-title: Report on the USA Freedom Act Telephone Call Records Program.
+title: Report on the USA Freedom Act Telephone Call Records Program
 date: February 26, 2020
 summary: The Privacy and Civil Liberties Oversight Board has issued its oversight report on the government’s operation of the call detail records (CDR) program under the USA Freedom Act.
 attachments: